faizal3199/arp-spoof-detector/README.md

 # arp-spoof-detector
-Arp spoof detector with web interface for statistical analysis
+ARP spoofing detector with web interface for statistical analysis

+Code for web interface can be found at [https://github.com/Rsingh2805/ARPBackend](https://github.com/Rsingh2805/ARPBackend)